IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 PvD ID FQDN:
 : The FQDN used as PvD ID encoded in
 DNS format, as described in Section 3.1 of {{!RFC1035}}.
-Domain names compression described in Section 4.1.4 of {{!RFC1035}} MUST NOT be used.
+Domain name compression described in Section 4.1.4 of {{!RFC1035}} MUST NOT be used.

 Padding: